Jozdlm/personal-gallery/README.md

 ## Motivation

 This project was developed to enhance my PHP skills and serve as a learning exercise.
-It's inspired by the project from the Falcon Master PHP Course.
+It's inspired by the project from the Falcon Master PHP course, but I added a lot of features.

 ## Features